As someone that has hiked nearly all of the trails at Mt. Rainier National Park, I often get asked if there’s one hike not to be missed.

 Pro Tip: check instagram before you go and look at the most recent photos with the location tag of Mt.
 Rainier to see how the wildflowers are looking to get an idea of what to expect before you arrive.

-Should you hike the Skyline Trail clockwise or counterclockwise?
+Should You Hike the Skyline Trail Clockwise or Counterclockwise?

 The trail starts on pavement until it reaches a junction where hikers must choose between hiking clockwise or counterclockwise.
 I’ve hiked both routes and suggest hiking this trail clockwise.